 - After parsing the C++ input into a graphical intermediate form expressed in

 aiecompilerperforms resource mapping, scheduling analysis, and maps kernel nodes in the graph to the processing cores in the AI Engine array and data buffers to memory banks.
 The JSON representation is augmented with mapping information.
 Each AI Engine also requires a schedule of all the kernels mapped into it.

 The input graph is first partitioned into groups of kernels to be mapped to the same core.

-control APIs to control the graph initialization, execution and termination from
+aiecompileralso generates control APIs to control the graph initialization, execution and termination from the

 mainapplication and a simulator configuration script scsim_config.json.
-These are all stored within the Work directory under various sub-folders (see Compiling an AI Engine Graph Application for more details).
+These are all stored within the Work directory under various sub-folders (see Compiling an AI Engine Graph Application in AI Engine Tools and Flows User Guide (UG1076) for more details).

 --workdiroption, which defaults to ./Work.

 To open the

 aiecompilersummary, use the following command: